yrizos/yrizos.com/blog/content/posts/into-the-codebase-one-bug-at-a-time.md

-title = "Into the Codebase, One Bug at a Time" date = "2025-08-23T23:49:43+00:00" draft = false image = "/images/posts/into-the-codebase-one-bug-at-a-time.jpg"
+title = "Into the Codebase, One Bug at a Time" date = "2025-08-23T23:49:43+00:00" draft = false originalURL = "https://medium.com/@yrizos/into-the-codebase-one-bug-at-a-time-1bc991ce9a07"
+image = "/images/posts/into-the-codebase-one-bug-at-a-time.png"
-imageAlt = "Abstract painted representation of a very small golden idol on a weathered stone pedestal in a desolate ancient temple chamber being reclaimed by forest vegetation, rendered in muted earth tones with heavy brushwork and paint texture, positioned centrally with crumbling temple architecture in the background." originalURL = "https://medium.com/@yrizos/into-the-codebase-one-bug-at-a-time-1bc991ce9a07"
+imageAlt = "Abstract painted representation of a very small golden idol on a weathered stone pedestal in a desolate ancient temple chamber being reclaimed by forest vegetation, rendered in muted earth tones with heavy brushwork and paint texture, positioned centrally with crumbling temple architecture in the background." tags = ["engineering-management", "software-engineering", "engineering-leadership", "technical-debt"]
 +++

 The temple was crumbling.
 I could see that much walking in.
 No clear maps.
 No reliable guides.
 Just a system that worked well enough that no one had bothered to document where the traps were hidden.